The newly completed 66-story luxury high-rise soaring above Lower Manhattan at 130 William Street has already started welcoming its first residents.

 This means we get a chance to peek inside the first completed residences at the architecturally distinct tower whose exteriors and interiors were both designed by acclaimed architect David Adjaye.

-With prices going from $1.6 million to $6.9 million, the condos have a unique and upscale design, framed by oversized arched windows and fitted with luxurious interior finishes, each showcasing a painstaking attention to detail.
+With prices going from $1.6 million to $6.9 million, the condos have a unique and upscale design, framed by oversized arched windows and fitted with luxurious interior finishes, each showcasing painstaking attention to detail.

 Adjaye himself designed all the fixtures and hardware throughout the residences in a beautiful, burnished bronze finish — to complement the architecture of the building in a most flattering way.

-Luxury interiors with designer furnishings and dramatic city views
+The apartments at 130 William Street: luxury interiors with designer furnishings and dramatic city views

-The recently-unveiled model residences give us a good idea of what 130 William offers its residents: open, bright floorplans, dramatic views of the city, and designer furnishings coupled with a painstaking attention to detail.
+The recently-unveiled model residences give us a good idea of what 130 William Street offers its residents: open, bright floorplans, dramatic views of the city, and designer furnishings coupled with painstaking attention to detail.

 Select living rooms features a Pierre Frey custom-curved armless sofa with a brass base to offer elegant sitting along with two round “pumpkin” lounge chairs by Pierre Paulin in the same neutral cream color — where residents can lounge comfortably while enjoying the sweeping city views.

 The kitchens are no less impressive, having been fitted with custom Pedini Italian millwork cabinetry, state-of-the-art Gaggenau appliances, and hand-selected Italian Pietra Cardosa stone countertops sourced directly from Tuscany, Italy.

-The bedrooms and bathrooms pair comfort and style, with select bedrooms featuring a luxurious upholstered platform king-size bed with a 96” headboard — that faces a wall mounted console with gold leaf sliding doors.
+The bedrooms and bathrooms pair comfort and style, with select bedrooms featuring a luxurious upholstered platform king-size bed with a 96” headboard — that faces a wall-mounted console with gold leaf sliding doors.

-The bathrooms are dressed in textured Italian marble and come with spacious walk-in showers, soaking tubs, custom vanities and specially designed (by Adjaye himself) illuminated medicine cabinets.
+The bathrooms are dressed in textured Italian marble and come with spacious walk-in showers, soaking tubs, custom vanities, and specially designed (by Adjaye himself) illuminated medicine cabinets.

 The building pays tribute to the city’s history

 Designed by Adjaye Associates in collaboration with Hill West, and developed by the Lightstone Group, the skyscraper’s façade evokes old New York City’s urban fabric.

 Since then, the visionary architect put his stamp on many iconic buildings, including the Nobel Peace Center in Oslo and the Smithsonian National Museum of African American History and Culture in Washington, D.C.

-Inside, they will find over 20,000 square feet worth of amenities including a health club with full spa, infinity-edge spa pool, cold and hot plunge pools, dry sauna and massage rooms, as well as a state-of-the-art fitness center with cool-down terrace, yoga studio and basketball court.
+Inside, they will find over 20,000 square feet worth of amenities including a health club with a full spa, infinity-edge spa pool, cold and hot plunge pools, dry sauna and massage rooms, as well as a state-of-the-art fitness center with cool-down terrace, yoga studio and basketball court.